hpcaitech/ColossalAI/docs/source/en/advanced_tutorials/add_your_parallel.md

         NEW_MODE = 'new_mode'  # define your mode here
     ```

 2. Create a `ProcessGroupInitializer`.
-You can refer to examples given in `colossalai.context.dist_group_initializer`.
+You can refer to examples given in `colossalai.legacy.context.dist_group_initializer`.
 The
    first six arguments are fixed. `ParallelContext` will pass in these arguments for you.
 If you need to set other
    arguments, you can add it behind like the `arg1, arg2` in the example below.
 Lastly, register your initializer to the
    registry by adding the decorator `@DIST_GROUP_INITIALIZER.register_module`.